 - Return the cooked shrimp to the pan, followed by the parsley, basil, and pistachios.
 Stir to combine, and remove pan from the heat.
 Serve right away, passing some grated Parmesan at the table, if desired.

-- Recipe inspired by this dish from Joy the Baker.
+Recipe inspired by this mozzarella pistachio pasta from Joy the Baker.